stevemarcel/stevemarcel/README.md

 # personal_profile

 My personal profile page.
 This site was built using different methods.
-Each method is seperated into different branches as:
+Each method is separated into different branches as:

 (1) flexbox branch.